LewisRa/Information-tech/README.md

  2) IP layer
   -----------------
  1) Netwoek Interface layer

+#### Ports that operate in the Application Layer:
+- LDAF 389 (Authctication server)
+- SMB/CIFI 3020 (file server)
+- HTTP 80 (Web server)
+- SMTP 25 (email server)
+- RDP 389 (remote desktop protocol)

+Transport layer is responsible for transporting the data either using the connection oriented or connection less method Network layer = internet layer routes the data package using destination IP addresses through the routers.
+The network layer switches data frames based on the mac addresses in network interface layers (data link, physical) Each device has a unique mac address (think mobile setup in Onboarding) Key terms for networking: computer name, IP address, MAC address, ports
+Example: Consider you want to go the White House
+The White House is the Destination name (Computer Name) To get to the White House, you need the address- similarly to get access to the computer, you need its IP address.
+When you get to the White House (the computer), who do you want to meet

  ## Storage
  Desktop, laptops, computers, etc all come with internal hard drive that are used to storage information/data and install operating     system.